-One of the most underappreciated aspects of the cannabis plant is the versatility of its healing powers.
+One of the most underappreciated aspects of the cannabis plant is the possibilities of its healing powers.
 We all know that taking some bong rips or a nice full-gram joint will get you and your friends nice and stony, that some THC is all it takes to send your mind to a different place.
-What is often overlooked, especially by people who demonize marijuana, is the many ways that topicals can soothe pain and calm inflammation all over the body.
+What is often overlooked, especially by people who demonize marijuana, is the many ways that people use topicals to help them.

 Cannabis topicals come in the form of creams, lotions, salves and massage oils.
-Topicals treat a wide variety of indications from simple muscle pains to fibromyalgia, menstrual cramps, sunburns and arthritis.
-They can be applied to any part of the body that is feeling pain and stop the hurting within a couple of hours.
+Topicals treat a wide variety of indications.
+They can be applied to any part of the body that is feeling pain and can try to stop the hurting within a couple of hours.

 How Do Topicals Work?

 The cannabinoids in the topical react with CB2 receptors in the body to create the desired effect.
-CB2 receptors are found throughout the body's immune system, in different organs and tissue, in the gastrointestinal system and also in the brain.
-While the body does produce endocannabinoids on its own, the influx of phytocannabinoids (the active ingredients in marijuana) will also activate the CB2 receptors and trigger an anti-inflammatory response.
+CB2 receptors are found throughout the body’s immune system, in different organs and tissue, in the gastrointestinal system and also in the brain.
+While the body does produce endocannabinoids on its own, the influx of phytocannabinoids (the active ingredients in marijuana) will also activate the CB2 receptors.

-Topicals don't get the user high like smoking a bowl of indica or sativa.
-Rather, they are non-psychoactive and often don't contain THC.
-Instead, topicals rely heavily on the pain-relieving qualities of CBD to do their work.
-In many cases topicals combine THC and CBD, along with various lesser-known cannabinoids, to create an "entourage effect" that maximizes their power and effectiveness.
+Topicals don’t get the user high like smoking a bowl of indica or sativa.
+Rather, they are non-psychoactive and often don’t contain THC.
+In many cases topicals combine THC and CBD, along with various lesser-known cannabinoids, to create an “entourage effect” that maximizes their power and effectiveness.

 What Are Topicals Used For?